 One of the great parts of traveling is embracing and experiencing culture, and for me, that includes their food!
-So, this is a post on some of the things I ate on my 21-day road trip through the East Coast and into Quebec Canada!
+So, this is a post called Food Envy to share some of the things I ate on my 21-day road trip through the East Coast and into Quebec, Canada!

 NUTLEY, NEW JERSEY: